• Skip to primary navigation

 • Bake and glaze salmon - Place the baking sheet of salmon in the oven and cook for 10-12 minutes depending on the thickness of the salmon.
 (Photo 6)

-• Glaze salmon - Then remove the salmon from the oven and spoon teriyaki glaze over each piece.
+• Glaze salmon - Remove the cooked salmon from the oven and spoon teriyaki glaze over each piece.
 (Photo 7)

 • Assemble bowl - Divide rice into bowls, place the salmon on top of the rice, then sprinkle the salmon with sesame seeds and green onions.
 (Photo 8)